The National newspaper of Abu Dhabi sees layoffs after sale

-DUBAI, United Arab Emirates (AP) — A state-backed newspaper in the United Arab Emirates that was bought by an Emirati who oversees the English soccer club Manchester City is undergoing layoffs.
+DUBAI, United Arab Emirates (AP) — A state-backed newspaper in the United Arab Emirates that was bought by an Emirati who oversees the English soccer club Manchester City is undergoing layoffs, those with knowledge of the firings said Monday.

-Those with knowledge of the layoffs told The Associated Press that staffers at The National were informed Sunday they had been let go.
+They told The Associated Press that staffers at The National were informed Sunday they had been let go.
 They spoke to the AP on condition of anonymity for fear of repercussions.

+It wasn’t clear how wide the layoffs were or what plans The National’s new owners had for the daily newspaper.
 Repeated calls to the newspaper rang unanswered Monday.

-International Media Investments, owned by Sheikh Mansour bin Zayed Al Nahyan of Manchester City, bought The National in November from state-owned Abu Dhabi Media.
+The layoffs come after months of turmoil at The National, which was founded in 2008 and staffed with top writers and editors from Western newspapers.
+Its owner, the state-backed firm Abu Dhabi Media, hoped the paper would become the Mideast’s standard for independent, hard-nosed newspapering.

 Most Read Stories